 There Are No Winners

-The first piece of set design you notice in Irish National Opera’s production of Griselda (Town Hall Theatre, Galway, 12 Oct.) are the eight screens stacked on top of a guard booth to the right of the stage.
-A laptop and additional screens sit inside the booth; it is clearly a centre of acute observation.
+The first elements of set design that you notice in Irish National Opera’s production of Griselda (Town Hall Theatre, Galway, 12 Oct.) are the eight screens stacked on top of a guard booth to the right of the stage.
+A laptop and more screens sit inside the booth; it is clearly a centre of acute observation.
 Centre stage is a two-floor setting; above is smart, even salubrious, with white walls, a long table, glasses and bottled water; below is functional: a plywood structure, an emergency exit sign and scaffolding.
 It’s a tale of two worlds: privilege and power, vulnerability and abuse.

 The screens to the right light up with coverage of a political protest.
 What does it say about our age that I have to run through various demonstrations in my mind to realise which one it is?
 Climate protestors?
 Hong Kong?
 Brexit prorogation of parliament?
 No, it’s the gilet jaunes – the anti-inequality protest in France which began less than a year ago.
 How many news cycles ago is that?